theikkila/join-to-navy-of-pirates/README.md

 - [ ] DynamoDB vs. Cassandra?
 - [ ] Read how Reddit was using Cassandra for r/Place (https://redditblog.com/2017/04/13/how-we-built-rplace/)
 - [ ] But WHY?!
+- [ ] Read about reliability of Cassandra from Aphyr's blog (https://aphyr.com/posts/294-jepsen-cassandra)

 ### Bonus
 - [ ] Install Cassandra into container